Stinger - Chapter 1

 “Yeah, let’s do that.”

 Gar sighed.
-“That’s not a job I’m looking forward to.
-But when I send Cam pictures of the boat, that’ll be the first thing he asks me.”
+“I’m really looking forward to that.
+I sent Cam pictures—that’ll be the first thing he asks me about.”

 “Yeah, everybody’s busy when it’s time for bottom work,” Gar said.
 “Probably take me more than a day, anyway.”